Bad course audio makes smart content feel untrustworthy.

 If you've recorded a video of yourself teaching, you know about the awkward feeling: the content may be just fine but your delivery needs to do more than normal.
 It's important to consider both pacing/tempo (factor in how much use/recruitment from your body) and tone (how well do we express warmth) as these factors contribute greatly toward whether students will accept you as having expertise on the subject matter!
 This is even MORE so true when teaching using online platforms because there can be no canvas in which to read the room, requesting clarification or thinking through problems face-to-face etc...

 Guideline for recording informational content: Treat voice for recording as you would when recording a podcast.
-Maintain proximity to your microphone, use consistent distances from the microphone, and deliver information in a calm manner (with enough breathing space between your words) so that there are very few short pauses left before you get to your next sentence.
+Maintain proximity to your microphone, use consistent distances from the microphone, and calmly deliver information (with enough breathing space between your words) so that there are very few short pauses left before you get to your next sentence.
 You'll feel like you've provided your audience with a lot of time to digest what you've just said and they'll have felt that they have heard everything you wanted them to hear, before they move on to their next sentence.

 Sound design is UX, not decoration